rushiiMachine/blog/urara/aliucord/+page.svelte.md

 and tons of people that still use it.
 Even though this version of Discord is now more than a year old (outdated since August 2022) it's still on life support with the help of people who *despise* the new app built with React Native. (like me)

+## Credits

+A huge thanks to Juby for starting this project for us all and Ven, 6pak, zt, Wing, Tyman, Xinto, Tyman, manti, and the dozens unnamed others that have contributed whether by making plugins or making PRs improving Aliu over the past 3 years, it wouldn't be where it is today without everyone.

+Special thanks to canyie, yujincheng08, vvb2060, and the other Android internals gods who have bestowed upon us Pine & LSPlant.

 [//]: # (@formatter:off)
 [Aliucord]: https://github/Aliucord/Aliucord